MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-messages.md

 - Offers to add header files for code that is only working because the needed header file is included indirectly.
 - Offers to remove unused header files--improving build times.

 You can choose whether messages from Include cleanup appear in the form of suggestions, warnings, or errors in the Error List window.
-The form is determined by settings in Visual Studio tools options.
 For more information, see [Config C/C++ include cleanup in Visual Studio](include-cleanup-config.md).

 In the following screenshot of the Error List, include cleanup is configured to show unused headers with a warning: